Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify visit shows "Feedback Submitted" status

 **Expected Results:**
-- Step 1: Feedback modal opens
-- Step 2: Survey form accepts responses
-- Step 3: Feedback is submitted and saved
-- Step 4: Confirmation message is displayed
-- Step 5: Feedback entry is created in feedback table
-- Step 6: Feedback modal opens or button is clicked
-- Step 7: Submit button is disabled or error message appears
-- Step 8: Message explains feedback was already provided
-- Step 9: Button is not available for this visit
-- Step 10: Status indicator shows feedback is complete
+When a feedback survey is opened for a completed visit, the feedback modal should open displaying the ISO 25010 survey form.
+All survey questions should accept responses, allowing visitors to rate different quality attributes.
+When the feedback survey is submitted, the feedback data should be saved to the database.
+A success confirmation message should be displayed indicating the feedback was submitted successfully.
+A feedback entry should be created in the feedback table, linking the feedback to the specific visit.
+When attempting to open the feedback survey for the same visit again (either through the modal or "Provide Feedback" button), the system should detect that feedback already exists.
+The submit button should be disabled or an error message should appear preventing duplicate submission.
+The error message should clearly explain that feedback was already provided for this visit.
+The "Provide Feedback" button should be disabled, hidden, or show a "Feedback Submitted" status.
+A status indicator should show that feedback is complete for this visit, preventing further feedback attempts.

 **Actual Results:**
-- Step 1: Feedback modal opens
-- Step 2: Survey form accepts responses
-- Step 3: Feedback is submitted and saved
-- Step 4: Confirmation message is displayed
-- Step 5: Feedback entry is created in feedback table
-- Step 6: Feedback modal opens or button is clicked
-- Step 7: Submit button is disabled or error message appears
-- Step 8: Message explains feedback was already provided
-- Step 9: Button is not available for this visit
-- Step 10: Status indicator shows feedback is complete
+Feedback modal opened.
+Survey responses accepted.
+Feedback submitted and saved.
+Confirmation message displayed.
+Feedback entry created in database.
+Duplicate submission blocked.
+Error message shown.
+Feedback button disabled.
+Status indicator showed feedback complete.

 **Status:** Passed